 The property consists of high-quality foraging habitat for Swainson's hawks.
-The farming practices observed provide excellent foraging habitat for Swainson's hawks because it allows for clear visibility and accessibility of prey items within the fields.
-In addition, according to the California Department of Fish and Game (CDFG) California Natural Diversity Database (CNDDB) records, there are 55 previously recorded occurrences of Swainson's hawks within a ten-mile radius of the property (CDFG 2009).
+The farming practices observed provide excellent foraging habitat for Swainson's hawks because they allow for clear visibility and accessibility of prey items within the fields.
+In addition, according to the California Department of Fish and Game (CDFG) California Natural Diversity Database (CNDDB) records, there are 55 previously recorded occurrences of Swainson's hawks within a ten-mile radius of the property (CDFG 2011).
 Since numerous Swainson's hawk nests have been recorded in the surrounding area, it is reasonable to assume that Swainson's hawks nest in the vicinity of the property and could use the property as foraging habitat.
 In addition, the large oak, cottonwood and willow trees around the perimeter of the property (associated with the riparian corridors along Deer Creek and the Cosumnes River) represent suitable nesting habitat for Swainson's hawk.
+On the April 26, 2011 site visit, two Swainson's hawks were observed flying over these riparian corridors adjacent to the property.